-15. CONTROLLING PARTY
+13. CONTROLLING PARTY

-The Company's ultimate parent undertaking is Grosvenor Group Limited, a company incorporated in United Kingdom and registered in England and Wales which is wholly owned by trusts on behalf of the Grosvenor family, headed by the Duke of Westminster.
+The Company's ultimate parent undertaking is Grosvenor Group Limited, a company incorporated in the United Kingdom and registered in England and Wales which is wholly owned by trusts on behalf of the Grosvenor family, headed by the Duke of Westminster.

 The ultimate parent undertaking heads the largest group of undertakings of which the Company is a member and for which group accounts are prepared.
-Grosvenor Limited, the immediate parent company, heads the smallest group of undertakings of which the Company is a member and for which group accounts are prepared.
+Grosvenor Limited, the intermediate holding company, heads the smallest group of undertakings of which the Company is a member and for which group accounts are prepared.
+Grosvenor Developments Limited is the immediate holding company.